modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 **[Levi Lúcio](https://www.fortiss.org/ueber-uns/mitarbeiter/levi-lucio/)** is a senior scientist and project manager at fortiss.
 He was awarded a PhD from the University of Geneva, Switzerland, in 2008, for his work on Model-Based Testing.
-At fortiss he works tightly with aerospace and auto- motive companies to develop novel tools that include model- based software engineering and domain specificity at their core.
+At fortiss he works tightly with aerospace and automotive companies to develop novel tools that include model-based software engineering and domain specificity at their core.
 After completing his PhD, Levi worked extensively in the area of model transformations, having proposed several tools and surveys in the domain.
-He has been part of the organizing committee of 10+ workshops, many of them co- located with MODELS.
+He has been part of the organizing committee of 10+ workshops, many of them co-located with MODELS.
 Levi’s current research interests are domain-specific modeling, usability in formal methods and, more recently, how machine learning can help in modeling software and in software engineering in general.